Subhashish-Mishra/8QueenPython/README.md

 ## References
 You can aslo refer to this [Documentation](https://example.com) to learn about the commands used to build this.
 _Don't disturb me if you can't understand any part of this.
-Otherwise if issues then do Create Issues 😇._
+Otherwise if identifies any issues then do create one 😇._